Don’t Fear The Needle As Dentists Pioneer A Painfree Jab

 To maximise the comfort of the patient the suites also feature flat screen TVs on their ceilings, allowing them to watch DVDs during longer treatments.

-This press release was issued as part of a PR Scotland campaign by the public relations agency the Holyrood Partnership.
+This press release was issued as part of a PR Scotland campaign by the public relations agency the Holyrood PR.